uglory-gll/javasec/ruoyi-vue-pro.md

 [Description]

-There is a directory traversal vulnerability in the front-end store interface of Ruoyi Vue Pro v2.4.1, specifically in the `/app-api/infra/file/upload`.
+There is a directory traversal vulnerability in the front-end store interface of Ruoyi-Vue-Pro v2.4.1, specifically in the `/app-api/infra/file/upload`.
 Hackers can exploit this vulnerability to upload any file to any directory on the server.
 If it is a Linux server, the SSH private key may be replaced, resulting in the loss of server privileges.

 POC